vzhny/pacientech-api/README.md

 # pacien.tech API

-A RESTful api, rewritten using ES6+, to view, add, modify, and delete patient records for private practicing physicians.
+A RESTful API, written in ES6+, to view, add, modify, and delete patient records for private practicing physicians.

 ## Documentation